willchang6471/outdoorsy/README.md

 # Data engineering coding challenge

-This is a technichal test for data engineering candidates at D2SI.
+This is a technical test for data engineering candidates at D2SI.

-1. running execute.py, it will run two workflows, dict_build and index_built.
+1. running spark-submit spark_dict_builder.py.
-2. The output files (word_id dictionary and inverted index output) were generated in the output directory
+2. The answer files (spark_word_id dictionary and spark_inverted index) were generated in the output directory